Ackee-Blockchain/trident/documentation/docs/trident-api/index.md

 pub fn process_transaction(
     &mut self,
     instructions: &[Instruction],
-    transaction_name: &str,
+    log_as: Option<&str>,
 ) -> TransactionResult
 ```

 **Parameters:**

 - `instructions` - Array of instructions to execute in the transaction
-- `transaction_name` - Name for the transaction (used in metrics and logging)
+- `log_as` - Optional name for the transaction (used in metrics and logging).
+If `None`, the transaction will not be logged.

 **Returns:** `TransactionResult` containing success/failure status and transaction logs.

 **Description:** Executes a transaction containing one or more instructions and returns the results.
 Use this to test your program's instructions with various inputs.
+Provide a transaction name to enable metrics collection and logging for that transaction.

 ---